Anglo-Ashanti wars: First Anglo-Ashanti War (1823–1831)

-MacCarthy led an invading force from the Cape Coast in two columns.
-Moving out to confront the British were an Ashanti force of 10,000 men armed with their "Long Dane" muskets.
+MacCarthy led a force from the Cape Coast in two columns; the first, under his direct command, consisted of roughly 80 RACC troops, 170 militiamen of the Cape Coast Militia and 240 Fante warriors.
+Moving out to confront the British were an Ashanti force of 10,000 men armed with Dane guns.
 The Ashanti force were well disciplined as the American anthropologist Robert B. Edgerton noted that they: "marched in perfect order, their guns carried at exactly the same angle, before they turned toward the enemy and fired volleys on command, the only African army that was known to do so".
-The Ashanti generally did not have bullets for their "Long Dane" muskets and used nails instead, which proved to be an effective substitute.
+The Ashanti generally did not have bullets for their muskets and used nails instead, which proved to be an effective substitute.
 Upon hearing that the Ashanti army was on the march, MacCarthy unwisely divided his forces.
-MacCarthy failed to understand until it was too late for him that the Ashanti force that he was facing was the main Ashanti army instead of an advance-guard as he assumed.
-The governor was in the first group of 500, which lost contact with the second column when they encountered the Ashanti army of around 10,000 on 22 January 1824, in the battle of Nsamankow.
-The British ran out of ammunition, suffered losses and were overrun.
-Almost all the British force were killed immediately while 20 managed to escape.
+MacCarthy failed to understand until it was too late for him that the Ashanti force that he was facing was the main Ashanti army instead of a vanguard as he assumed.
+He was in the first column, which lost contact with the second column before encountering the main Ashanti army on 22 January 1824 at the Battle of Nsamankow.
+The porters accompany MacCarthy's force quickly fled after hearing gunfire and encountering deserters, and though four cases of supplies were delivered by porters only one contained ammunition.
+The Fante warriors soon fled, while the RACC and Cape Coast Militia troops made a determined last stand but soon ran out of ammunition and were overrun, with only 20 of the 250 regulars and militiamen managing to escape.
 MacCarthy, Ensign Wetherell, and his secretary Williams attempted to fall back.
 MacCarthy was wounded, however, and killed by a second shot shortly thereafter.
 Ensign Wetherell was killed while defending MacCarthy's body.
 Williams was taken prisoner.
 He was spared death when an Ashanti sub-chief recognised him due to a favour Williams had shown him previously.
 Williams was held prisoner for several months in a hut that also held the severed heads of MacCarthy and Wetherell.

 MacCarthy's skull was rimmed with gold and was purportedly used as a drinking-cup by Ashanti rulers.
 An eye-witness stated that he "saw ensign Wetherell, who appeared also to have been wounded, lying close to MacCarthy.
-Some of the Ashantis were attempting to cut off his head, and had already inflicted one gash on the back of his neck; luckily at this crisis an Ashanti of authority came up and recognising Williams, from whom he had received some kindness, withheld the hand of the assailant.
+Some of the Ashantis were attempting to cut off his head, and had already inflicted one gash on the back of his neck; luckily at this crisis an Ashanti of some authority came up and recognising Williams, from whom he had received some kindness, withheld the hand of the assailant.
 On Williams's recovering his senses, he saw the headless trunks of MacCarthy, Buckle, and Wetherell.
 During his captivity he was lodged under a thatched shed in the same rooms as the heads which, owing to some peculiar process, were in a perfect state of preservation."